A. The Scope of the Freedom of Information Act (FOIA)

-IRS may determine other circumstances, prescribed by regulation, qualifying for expedited processing, although the specified categories for compelling need are intended to be narrowly applied.
+IRS may determine other circumstances, as prescribed by regulation, which would qualify an FOIA request for expedited processing, although the specified categories for compelling need are intended to be narrowly applied.

 A requester should keep a copy of the request letter and related correspondence until the request has been completely resolved.

 D. Requirements for IRS Responses